Quarter Horse - Horse Breed & Info

 The Quarter Horse and the Thoroughbred were closely associated in the United States during the early development of both breeds.
 Thoroughbreds became a recognized breed much earlier than did Quarter Horses, but when the first imports arrived from England, the Thoroughbred had not yet been standardized as a breed and the imports were not uniform in type.

-During the time of these importations, horses were already in the United States and already had a genetic history and a performance history that reached much farther back in America than that of the new imports from England, though before the Quarter Horse became an established breed, it would require the blood of some of these imports plus that of the existing American horse to be joined.
+During the time of these importations, horses were already in the United States and already had a genetic history and a performance history that reached much farther back in America than that of the new imports from England.
+Of course, before the Quarter Horse became an established breed, it would require the blood of some of these imports plus that of the existing American horse to be joined.

 Something of interest to note is that the Thoroughbred was developed partly with blood from English native horses, partly with Spanish (Iberian) blood (the Royal Mares were mostly of Iberian blood), and then with line breeding to the three Foundation Sires.
 The early Chickawaw horses were also of Spanish blood.